andreasm80/blog.local/content/post/2023-06-21-antrea-network-policies-deepdive/index.md

   - antrea
   - tmc

 summary: In this post I will go through how to utilize Antrea Network policies with Tanzu Mission Control and a little bit NSX.
-So jump in and hopefully get some ideas how much we can do with Antrea Network Policies and how to use them.
+So jump in and hopefully get some ideas how what we can do with Antrea Network Policies and how to use them.
 comment: false # Disable comment if false.
 ---